GabeScott/standard-works-vault/General Conference/1979 October - Pornography—the Deadly Carrier.md

 “O Jerusalem, Jerusalem, which killest the prophets, and stonest them that are sent unto thee; how often would I have gathered thy children together, as a hen doth gather her brood under her wings, and ye would not!

-“Behold, your house is left unto you desolate” (Luke 13:34–35).
+“Behold, your house is left unto you desolate” ([[Luke 13.34|Luke 13:34–35]][[Luke 13.35|]]).

 Today we have a rebirth of ancient Sodom and Gomorrah.
 From seldom-read pages in dusty Bibles they come forth as real cities in a real world, depicting a real malady—pernicious permissiveness.

 We have the capacity and the responsibility to stand as a bulwark between all we hold dear and the fatal contamination of the pornography beetle.
 May I suggest three specific steps in our battle plan:

 First, a return to righteousness.
 An understanding of who we are and what God expects us to become will prompt us to pray—as individuals and as families.
-Such a return reveals the constant truth: “Wickedness never was happiness” (Alma 41:10).
+Such a return reveals the constant truth: “Wickedness never was happiness” ([[Alma 41.10|Alma 41:10]]).
 Let not the evil one dissuade.
 We can yet be guided by that still small voice—unerring in its direction and all-powerful in its influence.

 Second, a quest for the good life.
 I speak not of the fun life, the sophisticated life, the popular life.
 Rather, I urge each to seek eternal life—life everlasting with mother, father, brothers, sisters, husband, wife, sons, and daughters, forever and forever together.

 Third, a pledge to wage and win the war against pernicious permissiveness.
-As we encounter that evil carrier, the pornography beetle, let our battle standard and that of our communities be taken from that famous ensign of early America, “Don’t tread on me” (John Bartlett, Familiar Quotations, p.
+As we encounter that evil carrier, the pornography beetle, let our battle standard and that of our communities be taken from that famous ensign of early America, “Don’t tread on me” (John Bartlett, *Familiar Quotations,* p.
 1090).

-Let us join in the fervent declaration of Joshua: “Choose you this day whom ye will serve ... but as for me and my house, we will serve the Lord” (Josh.
-24:15).
+Let us join in the fervent declaration of Joshua: “Choose you this day whom ye will serve … but as for me and my house, we will serve the Lord” ([[Joshua 24.15|Josh.
+24:15]]).
 Let our hearts be pure.
 Let our lives be clean.
 Let our voices be heard.
 Let our actions be felt.

 Then the beetle of pornography will be halted in its deadly course.
 Pernicious permissiveness will have met its match.
 And we, with Joshua, will safely cross over Jordan into the promised land—even to eternal life in the celestial kingdom of our God.

 That we may do so is my sincere prayer, in the name of Jesus Christ, amen.